ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/_includes/io-bandwidth.md

     ![](../_assets/disk-time-available--disk-cost.png)

-    This chart shows the estimated total bandwith capacity of the storage system in conventional units (green) and the total usage cost (blue).
-When the total usage cost exceeds the total bandwidth capacity, the storage system of {{ ydb-short-name }} gets overloaded, which results in higher latencies.
+    This chart shows the estimated total bandwidth capacity of the storage system in conventional units (green) and the total usage cost (blue).
+When the total usage cost exceeds the total bandwidth capacity, the {{ ydb-short-name }} storage system becomes overloaded, leading to increased latencies.

-1. On the **Total burst duration** chart, check for any spikes of the load on the storage system.
-This chart shows microbursts of the load on the storage system, in microseconds.
+1. On the **Total burst duration** chart, check for any load spikes on the storage system.
+This chart displays microbursts of load on the storage system, measured in microseconds.

     ![](../_assets/microbursts.png)